MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 Any authenticated user can retrieve a web service object for consumption.
 After the object is returned, you can look at its capabilities to see what the service can do and how it should be consumed.

-Use the `getService` function in the `mrsdeploy` package to retrieve a service object.
+After you've authenticated, use the `getService` function in the `mrsdeploy` package to retrieve a service object.
 See the [package reference help page for getService()](../mrsdeploy/packagehelp/getService.md) for the full description of all arguments.

 |Function|Response|R Help|